 Ms. Grant’s work on the Stapleton Redevelopment of the old Denver International Airport as well as her work on the Lowry Redevelopment of the Lowry Air Force Base which became a

-After many visits and telling the family “I’m coming to Texas” she had her eye on the property across from Wayman Manor at least four years prior to moving here.
+After many visits and telling the family “I’m coming to Texas” she had her eye on the property across from Wayman Manor (Currently Renata Square) at least four years prior to moving here.
 Once Zoe settled the purchases of the land began.
 Super excited of hearing the news of Steel Properties’ potential purchase of Wayman Manor to improve the deteriorating building the heart began to pump a little faster.
 Is this really happening?
 Ahhh, yes!

 Transportation also is a concern for the area and Zoe’s hope that more rooftops will bring grocery stores, restaurants, and entertainment to the area for closer proximity for walking or shorter driving distances and employment for the community.

 We have found that the need is similar in most low-to-moderate-income areas in any city and we realized we could take this concept to any city and make a difference.

 So how do we fix the problems with deteriorating homes?
 Homeownership and bringing education to the people is an important key to maintaining homes.
 Bringing affordability to the residents with welcomed programs will cut back on some of the rental homes.
 It’s inevitable that homeowners take care of what they own.
 Community makes families more prideful and will encourage their working with the city programs.
 We will work diligently to bring wealth, health, and safety back to the urban and inner-city areas of Central Texas.